carenalgas/popochiu/docs/src/getting-started/creating-a-game-stub.md

 	I.ToyCar.add()
 ```

 Save the project and run the game.
-Now if you click on the toy car on the floor, the main character will say its line, then the item will disappear from the scene and appear in the inventory.
+Now if you click on the toy car on the floor, the main character will say its line, and then the item will disappear from the scene and appear in the inventory.

 !!! warning
-    It's worth to clarify a couple of things that may be misleading.
+    It's worth clarifying a couple of things that may be misleading.

-    1. The fact that the inventory item exists in Popochiu catalog **does not mean** it is automatically available in the character's inventory: quite the opposite, we want to create many inventory items that the character will collect as the player makes progress throught the game.
+    1. The fact that the inventory item exists in Popochiu catalog **does not mean** it is automatically available in the character's inventory: quite the opposite, we want to create many inventory items that the character will collect as the player makes progress throughout the game.
     2. If you paid attention to the code, you should have noticed that there is no connection between the **_ToyCar_ prop** and the **_ToyCar_ inventory item**.
-Since they are representing the same object in the game world, they have the same name and a very similar texture.
+Since they represent the same object in the game world, they have the same name and a very similar texture.
 This makes sense to us as human beings, but **for Popochiu the two objects are completely unrelated**.

-    In fact, our script is telling the engine to **hide a prop** that's in the room, and then to **add an inventory item** to the character's inventory.
+    Indeed, our script is telling the engine to **hide a prop** that's in the room, and then to **add an inventory item** to the character's inventory.
 The prop is still there, just disabled.

-    But why not just having a "collectable" prop?
+    But why not just have a "collectible" prop?
 Well, the reason is that, although the most common way to collect objects is "picking them up", there are so many other ways.
 You may want to add an item to the inventory when the character opens a drawer (implying that he found something in there), or maybe during a dialog with another character (implying that it has been given by someone for a reason).
 Or maybe you just want the character to win loot after a successful action.

     Popochiu does not force a specific game structure on you.
-Of course it provides sensible defaults for the staples of the genre, but it gives you the tools to build the adventure **you** want to build.
+Of course, it provides sensible defaults for the staples of the genre, but it gives you the tools to build the adventure **you** want to build.

 !!! tip
     Despite what we just said Popochiu **does** provide a way to automatically hide a prop when it's collected.
 Populate the **Link to item** property in the inspector with the name of the inventory item that corresponds to that prop.
 When the item is added to the character's inventory, the engine will remove the corresponding prop from the stage for you.